 Indoor plants are beautiful to look at and they can have a significant, positive impact on our health.
-Houseplants plants improve indoor air quality through by adding oxygen and humidity to the air in our homes and offices.
+Houseplants improve indoor air quality by adding oxygen and humidity to the air in our homes and offices.
 NASA scientists have found that many also remove harmful gases such as benzene, formaldehyde and trichloroethylene from indoor air.

 But which ones do it best?

 NASA came up with a list of indoor plants that cleaned the air most efficiently.
 Here are the 18 standouts (in no particular order):

 peace lily (Spathiphyllum `Mauna Loa')